Phillip-England/fmtly/README.md

 ```

 # Features for v0.1.0
-1. For Loops ✅
+- For Loops ✅
-2. Conditionals ✅
+- Conditionals ✅
-3. Slots ✅
+- Slots ✅
-4. Internal Placeholders ✅
+- Internal Placeholders ✅
-5. Root Placeholders ✅
+- Root Placeholders ✅
-6. Automatic Attribute Organizing ✅
+- Automatic Attribute Organizing ✅
-7. Basic Props ✅
+- Basic Props ✅
-8. Command Line Tool For Generation
+- Command Line Tool For Generation
-9. A --watch Command
+- A --watch Command
-10. Type Generation
+- Type Generation
-11. Var Name Randomization (may not need this?
-All _directives have their own scope..)
-12. Remove _ Attributes in Output
-13. Solid README.md
+- Solid README.md
-14. Managing Imports and Package Names in Output File
+- Managing Imports and Package Names in Output File
-15. Tests For Many Multilayered Components
+- Tests For Many Multilayered Components
-16. Attributes can use props ✅
+- Attributes can use props ✅

 # Rules Noted
-1. All HTML attribute names must be written in kebab casing while attribute values may be camel case.
+- all HTML attribute names must be written in kebab casing while attribute values may be camel case
-2. When declaring a prop using {{ propName }} syntax, you must use camel casing to define the name.
+- when declaring a prop using {{ propName }} syntax, you must use camel casing to define the name
-3. Using @ to pipe props into an Elements attributes.
+- use @ to pipe props into an child Elements.